 - STEP 3: Enter the code, accept the push notification, or answer the voice call.
 This confirms “you’re you.”
 Report any unexpected pushes or voice calls to 919-962-HELP as these errant notifications may be a fraudulent attempt to bypass the protection offered by 2-Step.

 Two authenticators to keep you safe

 At UNC, there are 2 ways to 2-Step.
 We know that having more than one way to verify your identity might seem confusing at first, but these two industry-standard tools are the most effective ways to protect your accounts.

 Office 365 has 2-Step Verification built in.
-Once we flip the switch in late February, you will be able to use 2-Step with your account.
+You can opt to use 2-Step with your account.

 For all other 2-Step uses on campus, including VPN and online W-2s, we use Duo Security.

 2-Step provides an extra layer of security

 Activating 2-Step Verification boosts protection of your account from hackers.
 We are all used to having one layer of security — our password — to protect our accounts.
 With 2-Step, if bad guys get through the password layer, they will still need your phone or other second verification method to get into your account.

 If you receive a verification request on your phone that you didn’t prompt, you’ll know that someone is trying to access your accounts.
 You will deny that request and then work with the ITS Service Desk to reset your password and secure your account.